pcmillerAcme/docs/index.md

 ## /orders/**[#]**/gif

-This resource returns completed full animated gif binary stream.
+This resource returns the complete animated gif binary stream.
 There is a high variability of time to completion as driven by animation complexity, including times that may exceed the timeout period of some browsers.
 It is therefore recommended to query orders/**[OrderNumber]**/progress resource first, and after progress has reached a value of 100 request the gif.
 Example URL:

     http://service.acme.codes/orders/1444979323_ODFAUQSE/gif